Undergraduate Summer Research Fellowship

 USC is the home of internationally unique and growing research resources, which include the USC Shoah Foundation Visual History Archive, a collection of over 55,000 video testimonies of survivors and witnesses of the Holocaust and other genocides, including the Rwandan, Armenian, Guatemalan, and Cambodian genocides and the Nanjing Massacre in China; a Holocaust and genocide studies collection at Doheny Memorial Library with over 30,000 primary and secondary sources, including the Nuremberg Trials papers and a class action lawsuit against New York Life regarding the Armenian genocide; and a Special Collection containing private papers of German and Austrian Jewish emigrants from the Third Reich.

-Summer Research Fellows will be expected to spend three to four weeks in residence at the USC Shoah Foundation Center for Advanced Genocide Research during the summer of 2018, to play a role in the activities of the Center, and to give a public presentation based on their work and findings during the following academic year.
+Summer Research Fellows will be expected to spend three to four weeks in residence at the USC Shoah Foundation Center for Advanced Genocide Research during the summer, to play a role in the activities of the Center, and to give a public presentation based on their work and findings during the following academic year.

 For more information about the Center, please visit: cagr.usc.edu.

-Senior, Bachelors degree (not currently enrolled), Masters, Undergraduate, Undergraduate, Recently Graduated
+Senior, Bachelors degree (not currently enrolled), Masters, Undergraduate, Recently Graduated

 Age minimum or maximum:*